About Us

 We are

-The Pennsylvania Immigration Coalition (PIC) is a diverse coalition of 60 member organizations and hundreds of individual supporters.
+The Pennsylvania Immigration Coalition (PIC) is a diverse coalition of over 50 member organizations and hundreds of individual supporters.
 Our membership includes community groups, social, health and legal service providers, advocacy organizations, labor unions, and faith communities.

 PIC leads and supports campaigns, that have been decided by the member organizations, to advance immigrant rights at the local, state, and federal levels, supports grassroots community-led organizations through training and capacity building and supports members to increase their immigration services.
-PIC also builds immigrant electoral power through nonpartisan voter registration and education of new citizens and directly assists registrants to access immigration and social services.
+PIC also builds immigrant electoral power through nonpartisan voter registration and education of new citizens at USCIS at naturalization ceremonies.
+We carry out year-round voter outreach and connect new voters to local PIC members.

 PIC's